Foundations of a theory of quantum gravity: Towards a generalized spin statistics ``theorem'': mathematical preliminaries

 from the spin currents

 It is left as an exercise to the reader to prove that which is necessary to obtain the above expressions.
-The reader notices that the first part of the angular momentum is identical to the Bosonic theory and therefore the Poincar\'e algebra is satisfied if one forgets about the latter parts.
-The new part of the angular momentum however is mandatory because the first one is not invariant under local little transformations on momentum space.
-The combined expression however has this invariance; therefore one needs spin to compensate for the ``anomalies'' introduced in the Poincar\'e algebra by the second part of the angular momentum.
-Remark also that spin and angular momentum are not separately conserved as happens in the Dirac theory.
+The reader notices that the first part of the angular momentum is identical to the bosonic theory and therefore the Poincar\'e algebra is satisfied if one forgets about the latter parts.
+The new part of the angular momentum however is mandatory because the first one is not invariant under local little transformations on momentum space while the combined expression has this invariance.
 We now comment briefly upon the second option (b) to rescue Lorentz covariance (and the spin statistics theorem) through a new gauge principle.
-Under a local (on momentum space) $S(\alpha,\beta)$, $X$ transforms as where $\Omega$ satisfies the Klein-Gordon equation as well as It is clear that we need a new action principle to have this kind of gauge invariance; it might be useful to construct it from ``Yang Mills'' terms of the kind where $\Omega(x,\theta,\theta^{*})$ is required to commute with the Dirac operator; we shall come back to this issue later on. \\* \\* Let us confirm that the more standard conclusions regarding the helicity interpretation still hold.
-Suppose we consider a particle with momentum $k^{\mu} = k(1,1,0,0)$ and the ``standard'' complementary vectors, then the angular momentum part of $S^{23}$ vanishes and one calculates that which implies the standard expressions such as and One may verify that all particles have helicity $\pm \frac{1}{2}$ which confirms our previous calculation of left multiplication.
+Under a local (on momentum space) $S(\alpha,\beta)$, $X$ transforms as where $\Omega$ satisfies the Klein-Gordon equation as well as It is clear that we need a new action principle to have this kind of gauge invariance; it might be useful to construct it from ``Yang Mills'' terms of the kind where $\Omega(x,\theta,\theta^{*})$ is required to commute with the Dirac operator. \\* \\* Suppose we consider a particle with momentum $k^{\mu} = k(1,1,0,0)$ and the ``standard'' complementary vectors, then the angular momentum part of $S^{23}$ vanishes and one calculates that which implies the standard expressions such as and One may verify that all particles have helicity $\pm \frac{1}{2}$ which confirms our previous calculation of left multiplication.
 The reader is invited to study the remaining spin operators $S^{0r}$:

 To finish the ``isomorphism'' with the traditional results, we aim to verify if causality holds.
 The latter issue is however ``broader'' than it is in the standard formulation.
 For example, the expressions